karimbahgat/Pyqtree/README.rst

 Example Usage
 -------------

-Start your script by importing the module.
+Start your script by importing the quad tree.

 ::

-    import pyqtree
+    from pyqtree import Index

 Setup the spatial index, giving it a bounding box area to keep track of.
-The bounding box being in a four-tuple: (xmin,ymin,xmax,ymax).
+The bounding box being in a four-tuple: (xmin, ymin, xmax, ymax).

 ::

-    spindex = pyqtree.Index(bbox=[0,0,100,100])
+    spindex = Index(bbox=(0, 0, 100, 100))

 Populate the index with items that you want to be retrieved at a later point, along with each item's geographic bbox.